Search this site

-Mohsin says, "Hamid, take a little revadi.
-They have such a delightful smell."
+Mohsin says, "Hamid, have a little revadi.
+It smells so delicious!"

 Mohsin: Okay, this time I will surely give.
 Come and take it.

-Hamid: Keep your revadi to yourself.
+Hamid: Keep your revadis to yourself.
 Don't I have money?

 Sammi: You have only three paise.
 What can you buy with three paise?